jiwidi/voice_gender_recognition/README.md

 The goal is to predict a person gender by analyzing digital samples of its voice.

 The data consisted in a series of .wav files along some logs from their extraction, I had to extract audio features from the wavs and other demographic features from the logs such as age,dialect and the target gender.
-All the processing is under the /utils/ folder.
+All the extracting and audio processing is under the /utils/ folder at the following files:

+* scraper.py, simple script to find and download all the tgz files from the provided url.
+* dataset.py, Script where tgz and wavs files are explored along some extra features from the logs.
+This file creates a csv file containing the path for every wav file along the extra features from each of them.
+* scriptR.R Parallelized R script where the warbleR library for audio processing extracts a series of audio signal features with added to the previous csv file creates the final dataset.

-Here I show a brief explanation of our submission, based on the jupyter notebook.
+Here I show a brief explanation of my submission, based on the jupyter notebook.

 ## Technologies used for this project: